 Practicing gratitude can be transformative.
-This simple practice gives me the lift I need to rise above daily sufferings and weather the uncertainties of 2020.
+This simple practice gives me the lift I need to rise above challenges and weather uncertainties.

 Gratitude is attentional.
 We direct attention to our blessings.
-This intentional practice counters the brain’s negativity bias, which refers to the tendency to focus on unpleasant thoughts, emotions, interactions or traumatic events.
-This attentional focus affects our impressions, memory, decisions, and biochemistry.
+Gratitude is also intentional.
+This practice counters the brain’s negativity bias, which refers to the tendency to focus on unpleasant thoughts, emotions, interactions or traumatic events.
+This bias affects our impressions, memory, decisions, and biochemistry.
 The negativity bias confers advantages (caution, prudence, and planning may stem from it), but when negativity becomes the dominant way of seeing, it can contribute to mental distress and physical dis-ease.

-Over time, my gratitude deepened.
+Over time, my gratitude continued to deepen.
 The simplest things delighted the soul.
 One of the greatest gifts for which I was most grateful was the most humble and unassuming; it was literally right under my nose.

 Then there was inner seeing.
 The sense organs recorded sight and sound, but the mind filtered and interpreted the data.
 There was perception and there was the Thought behind thought that processed the raw data.
 The mind created stories about what it was seeing, co-creating reality or submitting to the reality created by others, investing in the illusions of others.
 This sight allowed me to peek behind the veil of thought-forms to the Mystery beyond thought- from which thought emerged.
 This was a true seeing.
 With this sight, I could see the beauty in the tired eyes of the prostitute or divinity in the dirty face of a homeless man pushing a shopping cart.